-The Social Security Administration (SSA) considers Rheumatoid Arthritis, or RA, a qualifying disability, but it must be advanced RA to meet the SSA’s eligibility requirements.
-Proving your condition meets the SSA’s criteria can be challenging.
-Use the following tips to your advantage when applying for Social Security Disability (SSD) benefits.
+The Social Security Administration (SSA) considers rheumatoid arthritis, or RA, a qualifying disability, but it must be advanced RA to meet the SSA’s eligibility requirements.

 Ensure Your Medical History is Lengthy and Detailed

 RA is a progressive disease and the SSA needs to see how your illness has worsened over time.
-They must have a formal diagnosis, including the date of the disease’s onset, in addition to detailed medical records showing you have consistently:
+They must have a formal diagnosis, including the date of the disease’s onset, in addition to detailed medical records showing you have consistently sought qualified medical care and followed prescribed treatments.

 Detailed medical records are the key to approval for disability benefits and a lengthy medical history ensures the SSA has the proof necessary to evaluate your claim.
 Details records allow the disability examiners to understand the full extent of your RA symptoms and how your symptoms affect your ability to perform everyday job functions.